The Hajj pilgrimage

 What if I get sick?

 If you get sick while overseas or on your return, seek prompt medical attention.
+If you become unwell on your return to Australia be sure to advise your doctor of your recent travel to the Middle East.

 Be aware of how to manage travellers diarrhoea, including drinking plenty of fluids made up with oral rehydration salts (ORS) to avoid dehydration.
-ORS sachets are available from your local pharmacy.

-Also be aware of the early symptoms of meningococcal disease which may include fever, headache, nausea and vomiting, weakness, neck stiffness and a rash.
+Be aware of the early symptoms of meningococcal disease which may include fever, headache, nausea and vomiting, weakness, neck stiffness and a rash.
 If you develop these symptoms you need to seek medical attention immediately.